 The Bible is filled from one end to the other with ethical advice, moral advice, and spiritual advice that pertains to this third stage.
 It is all given with the third stage in mind, leading to the fourth!
 It is in the third stage that the greatest amount of transformation and change from the glory of man to the glory of Christ takes place.

-Here is the definition of sanctification.
-It comes from the Interpreter’s Dictionary of the Bible.
+Here is a definition of sanctification that comes from the Interpreter’s Dictionary of the Bible.

 The realization or progressive attainment of likeness to God for God’s intention for men.
 It may be regarded both as a status conferred by divine grace, and as a goal to be aimed at; as a biblical doctrine, it belongs more to the New Testament than the Old Testament, but it presupposes the fundamental Old Testament conception of holiness.

 This is the real preparation stage for the Kingdom of God!
 This is the stage in which the transformation takes place, because from the time of justification all the way to the person’s death is taken into consideration within the sanctification stage.